United fans and rivals rally round stricken Ferguson

 "Sir Alex Ferguson has undergone emergency surgery today for a brain haemorrhage," the statement said on Saturday.

-"We will keep Sir Alex and his loved ones in our thoughts during this time, and we are united in our wish to see him make a comfortable, speedy recovery."

-Pending updates on Ferguson's condition on Sunday, messages of support from all walks of life poured in.
+Pending updates -- none of which had been given by medical officials or Manchester United by 1230 GMT Sunday -- on Ferguson's condition, messages of support from all walks of life continued to pour in.

 "I wish Sir Alex Ferguson a speedy and full recovery," said British Labour MP John McDonnell, the Shadow Chancellor.